Energinet-DataHub/greenforce-frontend/docs/dh/testing.md

 #### When the feature under test uses a top bar

 In this case, import `WattTopBarOutletComponent` inside the testing setup and render a template instead of the component directly to include the `<watt-top-bar-outlet></watt-top-bar-outlet>` component to ensure the content of the top bar is rendered.
+For example:

 ```ts
 import { WattTopBarOutletComponent } from 'libs/ui-watt/src/lib/components/shell/top-bar';